Chapter 38 On My Own

 Sunday, November 15, 1981

-The bishop has heard that I am preparing to move to Utah.
-He told me that in the old days, the members were asked to move to Utah.
-But now the Prophets encourage the members to stay where they are at.
-I told the bishop I knew that, but I also felt that this is not where I am meant to live.
-Then the bishop said that he has seen a lot of youth try to move to America, only to end up back in Denmark again because it’s not as easy to immigrate to America as it once was. .
+I told the Bishop I knew that, but I also felt this was not where I was meant to live.
+Then the Bishop said he has seen many young people try to move to America, only to end up back in Denmark because it’s not as easy to immigrate there as it once was.
 Then he told me it was my duty to stay in Skive and build up Zion.
-He said, if I didn’t stay there would come a day when they would have to close this branch down.
-I told the Bishop I don’t belong here and that I had to try or I would forever regret it.
-The Bishop could see I was determined.
-Then he said that he would miss me and wished me the best of luck in my journey.
+He said that if I didn’t stay, there would come a day when they would have to close this branch someday.

 Sunday, December 21, 1981

 We were about 36 people altogether.
 We had all the meetings at Mom’s place.
-We even had The bread and water.
+We even had the bread and water.
 I thought it was kind of cozy to have church this way.
 Mom was uptight the whole time.
 I don’t know why she told the bishop that church could be held at her place when she was going to act the way she did.
 But other than that, all the meetings went well.

 Thursday, December 31, 1981

-Mom says that we can’t move, because it would be impossible for her to sell her business and her apartment.
+Mom says that we can’t move because it would be impossible for her to sell her business and her apartment.
 I have been fasting and praying that it will come to pass.
 I believe in miracles.
-I have faith that somehow, someway we will move to America next year.
+I have faith that somehow, someway, we will move to America next year.

 Leave a Reply